telerik/kendo-ui-core/docs/controls/hybrid/introduction.md

 When the Application is initialized, this block of HTML is going to be initialized as a Kendo UI hybrid layout.
 The `data-id` attribute is further defined to give this layout a unique name that can be used by your views.

-Next, for completeness, a couple of Kendo UI hybrid widgets are introduced&mdash;Navbar and TabStrip.
+Next, for completeness, a couple of Kendo UI hybrid widgets are introduced&mdash;NavBar and TabStrip.
 Note that they are also configured with the simple `data-role` attribute.

 ### Step 4: Create View